Black Friday Deals Are Here 🔔 Free Tools & More SHOP NOW

 Q. Is it OK to power wash a gas grill?

-There is some debate around this practice.
-First, you need really strong power from a gas power washer or electric pressure washer for it to be effective.
-Second, be sure to protect the grill by disconnecting the electric start and propane tank.
+There is some debate around whether this practice is a good idea.
+First, you need really strong gas or electric pressure washer to clean a grill effectively.
+Second, you’ll want to protect the grill by disconnecting the electric start and propane tank.
 You also can tape a plastic bag around the regular connection once you disconnect it.
-If you feel comfortable with this, you might be able to power wash the grates, lid, and outside in 10 or 15 minutes.
+If you feel comfortable with this approach, you might be able to power wash the grates, lid, and outside in 10 or 15 minutes.

 Q. How do you clean a gas grill without chemicals?

-Good old vinegar and baking soda can clean a gas grill well without the use of chemical products.
-Many dish soaps that claim to remove grease from dishes also can give a boost to your chemical-free cleaning efforts by helping dissolve built-up grease.
+Good old vinegar and baking soda can clean a gas grill well without using chemical products.
+Many dish soaps that claim to remove grease from dishes also can aid your chemical-free cleaning efforts by helping dissolve built-up grease.